Water Polo

 #1 Marina Kotsioni

-Having been part of the Vouliagmeni Nautical Club family for the last 10 years, the 25-year-old main goalkeeper of the women's team, Marina Kotsioni, has evolved and contributed to many great successes of the V.N.C., from the age-group Championships to winning the Greek Cup in 2019 in Chios and 3rd place in the LEN Euroleague the same year.
-In addition, wearing the cap of the National Team, Marina has participated in many international competitions, World and European Championships (2016 - New Zealand, 2018-Madeira, 2019-Madeira 4th place), both with the youth National teams, as well as with the Women's representative team (Europa Cup-2019, World Championship-Guangzhou 2019).
-Previously and at a younger age, the young goalkeeper played for Tritonas Maroussiou.
+Being in the family of the Vouliagmeni Nautical Club for the last 11 years, the 26 year old main goalkeeper of the women's team, Marina Kotsioni, has evolved and contributed to many great successes of N.O.B. from the age group championships to winning the Greek Cup in 2019 in Chios, the 3rd place in the LEN Euroleague in the same year, as well as the Greek Championship in the women's category in the 2024/2025 season.
+In addition, wearing the cap of the National Team, Marina has participated in many international competitions, World and European Championships (2016 - New Zealand, 2018-Madeira, 2019-Madeira 4th place), both with the young National Teams and with the Women's representative team (Europa Cup-2019, World Championships-Gungzhou 2019), with the latest distinction being the gold medal at the World Cup in April 2025 in China.

 Peripheral